idaholab/moose/framework/doc/content/syntax/Application/index.md

 ## Description

-The `Application` block within an input file is utilized to explicitly specific the application type used for the input file.
-The application type should be provided using `type` keyword under `Application` block.
-This block is parsed even before the MOOSE application is actually built.
-If any mismatch between registered type and given type is detected, the system will immediately throw out an error and stop creating the rest MOOSE objects.
+The `Application` block within an input file is utilized to explicitly specify the application type used for the input file.
+The application type should be provided using the [!param](/Application/type) parameter in the `Application` block.
+This block is parsed before the MOOSE application is actually built.
+If any mismatch between the registered application type and the user-selected type is detected, the system will immediately throw an error and stop the setup of the simulation.

 ## Example

-The following input file snippet demonstrates the use of `Application` block.
+The following input file snippet demonstrates the use of the `Application` block.

 !listing test/tests/multiapps/application_block_multiapps/application_block_sub.i block=Application